Joseph Whitworth: Career

 Manchester, in 1833 to start his own business manufacturing lathes and other machine tools, which became renowned for their high standard of workmanship.
+He was elected to membership of the Manchester Literary and Philosophical Society on 22 January 1839.
 Whitworth is attributed with the introduction of the thou in 1844.
 In 1853, along with his lifelong friend, artist and art educator George Wallis (1811–1891), he was appointed a British commissioner for the New York International Exhibition.
 They toured around industrial sites of several American states, and the result of their journey was a report 'The Industry of the United States in Machinery, Manufactures and Useful and Applied Arts, compiled from the Official Reports of Messrs Whitworth and Wallis, London, 1854.'

 Whitworth received many awards for the excellence of his designs and was financially very successful.
 In 1850, then a President of the Institution of Mechanical Engineers, he built a house called 'The Firs' in Fallowfield in south Manchester designed by Edward Walters.
 In 1854 he bought Stancliffe Hall in Darley Dale, Derbyshire and moved there with his second wife Louisa in 1872.
 He supplied four six-ton blocks of stone from Darley Dale quarry, for the lions of St George's Hall in Liverpool.
 He was conferred with Honorary Membership of the Institution of Engineers and Shipbuilders in Scotland in 1859.
 He was elected a Fellow of the Royal Society (FRS) in 1857.

 A strong believer in the value of technical education, Whitworth backed the new Mechanics' Institute in Manchester (later UMIST) and helped found the Manchester School of Design.
 In 1868, he founded the Whitworth Scholarship for the advancement of mechanical engineering.
 He donated a sum of £128,000 to the government in 1868 (approximately £6.5 million in 2010) to bring "science and industry" closer together and to fund scholarships.
 In 1869, Queen Victoria made Whitworth a baronet.